Exo. 18:25, 26

 You shall not show partiality in judgment.
 You shall hear the small and the great alike.
 You shall not be afraid of the face of anyone; for the judgment is the Almighty’s.
 And the cases that are too hard for you, you bring to me and I will hear it.’”

-These words, along with those recorded in Deu.
-1:9-14, are in Exodus 18:24-25 in the Dead Sea Scrolls and the Samaritan Pentateuch.
+These words, along with those recorded in Deuteronomy 1:9-14, appear within the text of Exodus 18:24-25 in both the Dead Sea Scrolls and the Samaritan Pentateuch.

-Before YHWH made a covenant with them at Mt.
-Sinai, He taught the children of Israel about the purpose of appointing judges: administering justice.
+Before YHWH made a covenant with the children of Isreal at Mt.
+Sinai (Exodus 19-24), He taught them about the purpose of appointing judges: administering justice.

-He taught the judges to execute fairness between every native-born citizen as well as foreign-born citizens.
-Exo.
-19:25-DSS/SP; Deu.
-1:16.
-[He later taught that foreign-born residents are to be treated the same way as native-born citizens.
-Exo.
-22:21; Lev.
-19:34.]
+He taught the judges to execute fairness between every native-born citizen as well as foreign-born citizens.3 [He later taught that foreign-born residents are to be treated the same way as native-born citizens.4]